 Small London Primary School

-Small London Project Just outside the suburban area of the capital city, Accra, along the West African Highway we discovered a small unpaved road heading north towards a farming village called Small London.
-This is the location of Framework International’s current school project.
+Just outside the suburban area of the capital city, Accra, along the West African Highway we discovered a small unpaved road heading north towards a farming village called Small London.

-Only a few days after beginning our hunt for a new project, we sat down with the chief and the elders of the Small London village to seal the deal on building a 6 room school adjacent to the village which can educate from 180 to 360 area children.
-We broke ground two days later and construction is proceeding steadily and the school is on track to open in May for the beginning of the new semester.
+Only a few days after beginning our hunt for a new project, we sat down with the chief and the elders of the Small London village to seal the deal on building a six-room school adjacent to the village which can educate 180 to 360 area children.
+We broke ground two days later and we completed the initial school project in 2012.

 Akwakwaa Primary School